fpereiro/gotoB/readme.md

 // B.store is now {}
 ```

 If `path` points to an array, the keys must all be integers.
 If `path` points to an object, the keys must instead be all strings.
-If `path` points to neither an array nor an object, `rem` will print an error and do nothing.
+If `path` points to neither an array nor an object, `rem` will report an error and do nothing.

 ```javascript
 B.say ('add', ['Data', 'items'], 'a', 'b', 'c');